Looking for a list of personal goals examples for students?

 Can you also make it more specific and measurable?

-I often had a hard time making the big dream SMART, and it seems to take a long time getting there.
+I often had a hard time making the big dream SMART, and it seems to take a long time to get there.
 So I decided to make my baby steps SMART goals.

 Start Setting Long Terms Goals in Life Today